 - Mix the oil and spices together in a large roasting tray.

 - Prepare the pumpkin by slicing off the top and tail to create a flat level surface to work off so that the pumpkin doesn’t end up rolling everywhere on you.
 Cut in half and spoon out all the seeds and hairy bits.

 - Add to the roasting tray with the onion and whole garlic and mix thoroughly.

 - Roast for 25-30 minutes or until soft through.

 - Squeeze the roasted garlic from the skin, scoop the pumpkin flesh from the skin and place with all the remaining items into a large saucepan.
-Pour over the hot stock or bone broth and bring to the boil.
+Pour over the hot stock or bone broth and coconut milk and bring to the boil.
 Reduce to a simmer and cook for a further 5 minutes.

 - Blend until smooth.